jomof/cdep/README.md

 # CDep
-CDep is a native package dependency manager with a focus on Android.
+CDep is a distributed native package dependency manager with a focus on Android.
 Runs on Windows, Linux, and MacOS.

 ## Windows